bryance-oyang/websocket_ctube/README.md

 ws_ctube_close(ctube);
 ```

-### Javascript
+### JavaScript
-On the browser side, we can read the broadcasted data with standard javascript:
+On the browser side, we can read the broadcasted data with standard JavaScript:
 ```js
 const websocket = new WebSocket("ws://localhost:9743");
 websocket.binaryType = "arraybuffer";